Conference "Laser phlebology 2018", 24.05.2018., St. Petersburg (Russian speakers)

 Artem Yurevich presented data on the anatomy of the vessels of the hand, described in detail possible contraindications to this procedure.
 Also, Dr. Semyonov shared the technical aspects of sclerotherapy on the hands, the criteria for choosing the drug and its form for manipulation.
 Based on the world-wide and own experience of the procedure, Artem Yuryevich made the following conclusions:

-- Does not contain a "curative" component, but it is not harmful to health and limb function.
+- It does not contain a "medicinal" component, but it is not harmful to the health and function of the limb.